 Talk to a HUD-certified housing counselor to get help with the housing challenges you’re facing

-Conversely, the average New Mexican has $412,989 saved for retirement.
-Although this may seem like a large sum, the average New Mexican needs to have saved about twice that amount ($883,000) to retire comfortably in the state.
-And with 27 percent of retirees relying on social security for at least 90 percent of their income, it is unsurprising to see residents relocating to more affordable areas.
+For the retirees relying on social security for most of their income, it is unsurprising to see residents relocating to more affordable areas.
 Therefore, residents of metropolitan areas like Albuquerque and Santa Fe are moving to more affordable neighboring cities.
 Or they are venturing off to Mexico where the US dollar holds more weight compared to the Mexican peso.

 Average New Mexico insurance premiums